-So, what are some habits that you are willing to change, to lower your contribution to the problems?
-Certainly, you will not solve the bigger problems, but you may feel more empowered, less at the mercy of others, and playing a role that you may actually enjoy.
-Food for thought.
+How might you connect more from the heart with others?

+Food for thought!

 When we identify the ways in which we are unintentionally contributing to the problems, we have a chance to do something about them.
 It also expands our consciousness and develops social sensitivity.